webdevpro4/LeadToHubspot/README.md

 	];

  	if($hubspot->saveLead($data))
- 		echo "Thank you for your Message";
+ 		echo "Thank you for your Message.";
  	else
  		echo "Oops, an error accured while transmitting your data.
 We are sorry for the inconvinience.
 For your own security, your data has not been saved.
 Why not contact us directly at office@companyemail.com and we have talk about your request, while our IT-team is fixing the problem?";
 ?>